xc/xoverridefilter/readme.md

-X Override Filter
+xOverrideFilter
 =================

 Introduction
 -----------
-With this simple eZ Publish extension, you can define your business logic(a php class) with template override in override.ini, so business logic can **easily and clearly** be done in php instead of custom operator, complicated templating, or datatype.
+With this extension, you can define your business logic(a php class) with template override in override.ini, so business logic can **easily and clearly** be done in php instead of custom operator, complicated templating, or datatype.

 Small example:

 Definition in override.ini

     [myform_view]
     Source=node/view/full.tpl
     MatchFile=form.tpl
     Subdir=templates
     Match[class_identifier]=myform
     Class=myFormView

 Implementation in class myFormView

     class myFormView
     {
-      function initNodeview( $node, $tpl, $viewMode, $http ) {
+      function myFormView( $node, $tpl, $viewMode, $http ) {
         //implement business logic, set template variable
       }